Samuel Oughton: Oughton's moral code

 In the 1844 elections Oughton was active in promoting African candidates, and most of his congregation were of African origin.
 He stayed at East Queen Street chapel as pastor for the next twenty years, although not without incident since he promoted a form of moral code that he applied to everyone, including the emancipated citizens whose status he had been invited to improve.

 The legal status of one Baptist chapel was often slightly different from another since they had grown up in many ways.
 At one time George Lisle's chapel was his personal responsibility, and he was imprisoned for an outstanding debt on its construction.
 The more appropriate scheme of ownership was through some form of trust deed.
 Whilst Oughton supported the congregation's right to appoint trustees at one Chapel where this issue arose, the wish of his own congregation to do likewise at the East Queen Street Chapel became a cause of controversy since it had a different constitution.
 Oughton also faced a problem because all its trustees but one had died before dutifully appointing others, and so it became inquorate.
 Just as he had exposed wrongdoing by the magistrates, and been prepared to suffer imprisonment for a time, he would not be party to illegal ownership arrangements at his chapel whatever the price.
-A number of his congregation would have been happy with this however, and put pressure on the remaining trustee to exceed his legal authority.
+A number of his congregation would have been happy with this, however, and put pressure on the remaining trustee to exceed his legal authority.
 Oughton's firm moral standards upset them; he again had to pay the price of unpopularity, just as when he had upset sections of the white population earlier.

 In the 1860s Oughton departed from religion and education slightly, though in his inimitable moralistic way.
-He wrote two books in which he tried to promote a theory, originally popular with some French and English thinkers in "The Enlightenment" period, that a population must 'want' artificial things to create drive and hard work, and therefore increasing wealth.
+He wrote two books in which he tried to promote a theory, originally popular with some French and English thinkers in the Age of Enlightenment, that a population must 'want' artificial things to create drive and hard work, and therefore increasing wealth.
 In such a seductively warm and fertile island as Jamaica, Oughton contended, this might not happen; people might content themselves after reaching a certain standard of living.